bnb/site/_posts/2015-10-11-minimum-viable-products-on-the-web.md

 But to my relief, we both agreed to just talk.
 At first, he asked me a lot of things: When I started developing websites, what I had made so far and how such a creation-process will even work.
 I've tried to explain everything as detailed as I could and managed to convince him that I was the right one for the job!
 After clicking the red button to end the chat, I was like: "Hell yeah, I'm going to develop a site for the creator of Phonebloks".

 Although it's a very good story to tell you about, it's not the only thing this article will be about.
 Rather than that, I'd like to present you a different way of creating products, than the usual one.
-It's neither new, nor does it come from the web, but I know for sure that we can apply it to many of our products, too!
+It's neither new, nor does it come from the web.
+But I know for sure that we can apply it to many of our products, too!

 ## „Even the softest water will wear away the hardest stone.“